(more links at the bottom of this page)

 Turns have a range of sizes from small to large.
 Speed is controlled by the shape of the turn, which means turning more across the hill, or the skis can be skidded.
 The further across the hill a turn is made the more momentum is redirected across the hill, which slows the skier.
 These are the two main characteristics of a turn: size and shape.

 In small turns, skiers travel straight downhill while the skis turn beneath them.
 Small turns require quicker movements and more knee angulation.
 When making large turns, the body turns to start following the skis more, requiring more hip angulation which is why GS tends to be more difficult and challenging than slalom turns.
 Small turns can be made at slow and fast speeds, just like larger turns.
+There is a difference between rate and duration.

 4 types of movement